 - More hands-on “technical” experience

-- Only required to take General Education courses that apply to his or her career choice
+- General Education courses that are more relevant to a career choice

 - Better employment rates